Communications Arts High School: Campus

 Communications Arts resides within the larger Taft High School campus in the C building.
 The C building was designed by O'Neill, Conrad, Oppelt Architects and built by Eaton Contracting in 2003.
 Teachers may elect to hold special classroom activities in the school's outdoor classroom, but students not are allowed to have lunch there due to lack of supervision and weather conditions.
-Students taking Yearbook or Advanced Video Technology classes have access to a publications lab equipped with iMacs.
+Students taking Yearbook or Advanced Broadcast Journalism courses have access to a publications lab equipped with iMacs, and all strands have classrooms with iMacs as well.

 Admission

-Admission to Communications Arts is open to Bexar County students with at least a C average and requires the submission of an application and the student's choice of an essay or a 5-minute video.
-Eligible applicants are entered into a lottery system with selected students notified by mail.
+Admission to Communications Arts is open to Bexar County students with at least a C average, and in the past, required the submission of an application and the student's choice of an essay or a 5-minute video, though this was changed prior to the 2023-2024 school year.
+Eligible applicants are entered into a lottery system with selected students notified by email or through the magnet portal notifications.
 Prior to admitting the class of 2005, the admissions process did not operate as a lottery, and admitted students were selected based on the merits of their application.
 Each year, the school accepts approximately 130 freshmen.
 As a public school, no tuition is charged to either in-district or out of district students.

 Curriculum

 Communications Arts' curriculum focuses especially on communications skills.
 All students are required to have at least three credits of Spanish or American Sign Language.
-Students are also required to take Digital Interactive Multimedia, Media Criticism, Communications Applications (speech), and Independent Study Mentorship classes over their four years, with the option of taking other advanced media classes separate from Taft.
-These courses include Art 4 Electronic Media (Advanced Video Production), Digital Graphics and Animation, AP Art History, and Yearbook.
+Students are also required to take Advanced Broadcast Journalism, Audio/Video Production, or Animation courses, with the option of taking other advanced media classes separate from Taft.
+These courses include OnRamps Arts & Entertainment; Literary Genres: Film, Mythology and/or Science Fiction, all of which are semester/half-year courses; and Yearbook.

 Additional emphasis is placed on college preparation.
-All students take the PSAT on campus once a year.
-All students take Advanced Placement courses, with students being required to take AP Human Geography their freshman year and AP World History their sophomore year.
-Students also take AP US History, AP English III and IV as well as other AP science and mathematics courses on the Taft campus in their junior and senior years.
-All AP courses are supplemented with test preparation books including those of companies like Kaplan, Inc which are given to students free of charge in their first semester.
-All core courses that are not offered as AP (such as World Geography) are offered as Pre-AP courses, though students may elect to take regular versions of the course on the Taft campus.
+Freshmen and Junior students take the PSAT on campus once a year, and Sophomore students are highly encouraged to take the exam as well.
+All students take Advanced Placement and Advanced courses, with students being required to take AP Human Geography and Advanced English I their Freshman year and AP World History and Advanced English II their Sophomore year.
+Students also take AP US History, AP English III and IV as well as other Advanced/AP science and mathematics courses on the Taft campus in their junior and senior years.
 Students who follow the standard curriculum generally graduate with Distinguished Achievement Diplomas.

 Students also participate in traditional electives, including fine arts and athletics, with Taft students.

+In total, a Communications Arts student is required to graduate with at least 26 or 27 credits in specific subjects.
+The tables below provide information based on the strand chosen.